ansergeyg/dotnet_examples/README.md

 1) QuestPDF library [x]

-2) Native generation use Chromium and components
+2) Native generation use Chromium and components using (you can set it up as a dedicated docker container to isolate the chromium server)

 ### Excel generation